sensible-hq/sensible-docs/readme-sync/v0/welcome/zapier-getting-started.md

 Create an empty destination database
 ----

-Before you can integrate Sensible with Airtable, you need to set up a destination in Airtable for Sensible's extracted document data.
+Before you can integrate Sensible with Airtable, you need to set up a destination in Airtable for the extracted data Sensible creates.
 Take the following steps:

 1. Sign in or create an [Airtable account](https://airtable.com/).
-2. Navigate to the [Sensible test base](https://airtable.com/shrJOFW1mdUdaSMiV/tblpjJbsekvE6wEwr/viw4FaqsAD3uXBAmh?blocks=hide ), and click **Copy base**.
+2. Navigate to the example [Sensible test base](https://airtable.com/shrJOFW1mdUdaSMiV/tblpjJbsekvE6wEwr/viw4FaqsAD3uXBAmh?blocks=hide ), and click **Copy base**.

-The example base contains a record, or column, for each piece of document data to extract.
+The example base contains a field, or column, for each piece of document data to extract.
 Zapier adds a row for each new document you extract from.

 3. (Optional) examine the example extraction you created in the previous step.
 To add more data from the extraction to Airtable, create corresponding columns.
 For example, create a `Total taxes owed` column.